TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session04/Session04 Additional Info.md

 ## List-like stuff in `C#`
-Absolutely, let’s go over the main “list-like” data types in C#.
 They all serve similar purposes—holding multiple items—but differ in functionality, performance, and use cases.
 Here’s a detailed breakdown:

 🔷 1. `IEnumerable`
 - Namespace: System.Collections.Generic
 - Most basic "list-like" abstraction.
 - Read-only (forward-only iteration).
 - You can use foreach on it.
 - Doesn’t support indexing (no .Count, no [i]).
 - Often used as the return type to expose a stream of data without giving full collection control.

 Example: